Skip to main content

 New Findings on Wellbeing and Learning Loss

-According to data from the 2022 school year, the following indicators have dropped dramatically:
+According to data from the 2023 school year, the following indicators have experienced setbacks:

 • 54% of young children (ages 3 and 4) are not in school (a 2% increase from pre-pandemic years)